daily-demos/quickstart-ios/README.md

-# Daily_iOS_Quickstart
+# Daily Client SDK for iOS Quickstart

-iOS Quickstart tutorial's app build
+This is a quickstart application for [Daily's Client SDK for iOS](https://docs.daily.co/reference/ios).